sse-secure-systems/connaisseur/SECURITY.md

 ## Reporting a Vulnerability

 We are very grateful for reports on vulnerabilities discovered in the project, specifically as it is intended to increase security for the community.
 We aim to investigate and fix these as soon as possible.
-Please submit vulnerabilities to [connaisseur@securesystems.de](mailto:connaisseur@securesystems.de).
+Please submit vulnerabilities to [connaisseur@securesystems.dev](mailto:connaisseur@securesystems.dev).